Acupuncture for Anxiety and Stress

 Acupuncture combats stress by breaking this cycle of imbalance.
 It does this by freeing up the obstructions in the flow of energy and thereby restoring natural balance to the body.
 This not only helps to alleviate the physical manifestations of stress, such as pain, digestive disorders, and sleep issues, but it also directly combats stress itself.

-From a scientific perspective, acupuncture helps to alleviate stress by causing the body's nervous system to release natural chemicals, such as endorphins, in the brain and body.
-These chemicals act as pain-killers and relaxants, which have a calming effect on the body.
+From a scientific perspective, acupuncture helps stimulate the parasympathetic nervous system.
+This is the "rest and digest" response, the opposite of the "flight or flight" response.
+One way it does this is by causing the release of natural "feel good hormones", biochemicals such as endorphins and serotonin, in the brain and body.
+These chemicals act as pain-killers and relaxants, which have a calming effect and signal to the body that it's safe to relax.
 The calming effect of acupuncture decreases heart rate, lowers blood pressure and relaxes the muscles, thus alleviating many of they physical issues associated with stress.
-Additionally, acupuncture increases blood circulation, which in turn brings more oxygen to the tissues, while cycling out cortisol and other waste chemicals.
+Additionally, acupuncture increases blood circulation and lowers stress hormones, such as cortisol, which can wreak havoc on the mind and body.
+Acupuncture does this without side effects.
+In fact, many patients report that they sleep better, have a greater sense of well being, and feel more at ease in the face of everyday stressors after just one or two visits.